bitrix24/b24restdocs/api-reference/catalog/product-property-feature/catalog-product-property-feature-add.md

-# Add Product or Trade Offer Property Parameters catalog.productPropertyFeature.add
+# Add product property or variation parameters catalog.productPropertyFeature.add

 {% note warning "We are still updating this page" %}